UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Prevent Christmas tree fires by keeping the stand full of water daily and positioning the tree at least three feet from any heat sources.

-You should check the water level daily, as fresh trees can drink up to a gallon of water in the first 24 hours.
-Additionally, position your tree at least three feet away from any heat sources, including radiators, fireplaces, heating vents, and candles.
+Additionally, position your tree at least three feet away from any heat sources, including radiators, fireplaces, and heating vents.
 Statistics from the National Fire Protection Association (NFPA) emphasize that heat sources too close to the tree are a leading factor in home fires.

 Practice Kitchen Safety During Feasts